-Per Share Total

-Public offering price \$ \$

-Underwriting discounts and commissions(1) \$ \$

-Proceeds to us, before expenses \$ \$
+Per Share Total Public offering price \$ 7.250 \$ 44,950,000 Underwriting discounts and commissions(1) \$ 0.435 \$ 1,705,853 Proceeds to us, before expenses(1) \$ 6.815 \$ 43,244,147

-(1) The underwriters will not receive any underwriting discount or commission on the sale of up to approximately \$18 million of this offering to an existing stockholder who is an affiliate of a director and certain other directors and officers.
+(1) The underwriters will not receive any underwriting discount or commission on the sale of approximately 2,278,500 shares of common stock in this offering to an existing stockholder of the Company who is an affiliate of a director of the Company and certain other directors and officers of the Company.

-We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to 712,500 additional common shares at the public offering price less the underwriting discounts and commissions to cover over-allotments, if any.
+We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to 930,000 additional common shares at the public offering price less the underwriting discounts and commissions to cover over-allotments, if any.